tryoxiss/atkinson-hyperlegible-pro/README.md

 # Atkinson Hyperlegible Pro

-With Alternative Flipped Zero `0` and Ligatures
+With Alternative Flipped Zero `0`, Ligatures and a Tighter Kerning

 ---